Caistor Grammar School: Departments and curriculum

 Pupils are taught a variety of traditional subjects and modern languages remain compulsory to GCSE level.
 The school began delivering the Extended Project Qualification in September 2017.
 From September 2019, students will study 10 GCSEs.
 A level Psychology was also introduced in September 2019.

+Caistor Focus

+The Caistor Focus is the school newspaper, the school has been publishing its twice a year since 2019.
+It is currently run and was founded by Mr Richard Davey of the Caistor Grammar School English Department.
+The whole thing is written and edited by students, who volunteer.

 Entry exam

 As a selective school, Caistor Grammar School requires prospective pupils to pass the 11-plus.
 The current exam is set by the school.
 The first exam is a verbal reasoning paper and the second is multiple choice.
 The exams are held at the school approximately two weeks apart, and the results are issued up to a month after the last exam.
 In the event that more candidates pass the exam than there are places available, places are offered first to pupils from within the school's catchment area, which is defined as 6.5 miles in a straight line from the Head Master's Office to the applicant's residence".

 Candidates from outside the catchment area are awarded places depending on their score in the examinations.
 Candidates that pass but cannot be offered a place are organised onto a waiting list.
 The exams can be retaken at Year 9, but there is no guarantee that the child will get a place, and the only guarantee is that the child is moved to a higher position on the waiting list.
 Entry to the Sixth Form is dependent on an applicant's GCSE results.